 A Possum, Playing Possum.

-Category: OtherBy: dig • one month ago • 65 comments
+Category: OtherBy: dig • 3 months ago • 65 comments

 Earlier, I let my dog Polly out for an evening bathroom visit, and when I went to call her back in she wouldn't come.